CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 If you want to store the task list data in a different location, you can specifiy it using this command.<br>
 Format: `store FILE_PATH`

-> FILE_PATH must be a valid path on the local computer
+> * FILE_PATH must be a valid path on the local computer.
-> If a file at FILE_PATH exists, it will be overriden.
+> * If a file at FILE_PATH exists, it will be overriden.
+> * The previous storage file will not be deleted.

 Examples:
 * `store C:/Dropbox/ToDo/mytasklist.xml`